Sport in Europe: Football

-Association football is the most popular sport in almost all countries of Europe.
+Football is the most popular sport in almost all countries of Europe.

-European national teams have won 12 of 22 editions of the FIFA World Cup.
-Italy and Germany have won four titles each, followed by France with two titles and England and Spain, which each won the World Cup once.
+European national teams have won 13 of 23 editions of the FIFA World Cup.
+Italy and Germany have won four titles each, followed by France and Spain with two titles each and England, which won the World Cup once.

 UEFA, the governing body for European football, has hosted the UEFA European Championship since 1960, and the UEFA Women's Championship since 1984.

 The most popular and successful football leagues are the Big Five: the English Premier League; the Spanish La Liga; the German Bundesliga; the Italian Serie A; and the French Ligue 1.
 Other main football leagues on the continent include the Portuguese Primeira Liga, the Dutch Eredivisie, the Russian Premier League and the Turkish Süper Lig.
 The top clubs in each league play the UEFA Champions League, while lower-ranked clubs compete in UEFA Europa League and the UEFA Conference League.

+Followers

 As of 2024, the top 10 most popular sports clubs on social media are all football clubs from Europe: